Do You Know Your Canadiens' Trivia?

 Think you know all there is to know about the Montreal Canadiens?
 Time to find out.
-We’ve dug into the past of the nearly 100-year-old team to pull out some factoids you may be totally unaware of.
+We’ve dug into the past of the storied team to pull out some factoids you may be totally unaware of.
 Time for a Habs history lesson.

 How Well Do You Know the Habs’ History?